What Does a 911 Dispatcher Do?

 - Crisis intervention

 - Civil/criminal law

 - Communication center operations

-Employment for police, fire, and ambulance dispatchers was expected to grow eight percent from 2012-2022, according the BLS.
+Employment for police, fire, and ambulance dispatchers is expected to grow eight percent from 2012 to 2022, according the BLS.
 The BLS cites retirement and career transitions as the main cause of consistent job openings.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: